lisa-lumos/Snowflake/06-data-loading.md

 Can also be used independently to do periodic work, such as for periodic reports by inserting/merging rows into a report table.

 Tasks require compute resources to execute SQL code.
 Individual tasks can have either of these:
-- Serverless/managed tasks using snowflake-managed resources.
+- `Serverless/managed tasks using snowflake-managed resources`.
 Snowflake determines the size of the compute resources for a run based on the previous runs of this task.
 Max size is 2xl, can be used in parallel by diff tasks.
 Omit the WAREHOUSE parameter when CREATE TASK (the role needs EXECUTE MANAGED TASK privilege).
 Cannot work for UDFs with Java/Python inside, or SPs in Scala.
-- User-managed tasks using user-specified virtual warehouse.
+- `User-managed tasks using user-specified virtual warehouse`.
 Specify the WAREHOUSE parameter when CREATE TASK.

 Query the TASK_HISTORY Account Usage view to find the average run time of a task (avg difference between scheduled and completed time).
 The warehouse size you choose should be large enough to run multiple child tasks that are triggered simultaneously by predecessor tasks.
 Choose an appropriate warehouse size for task to complete its workload within the defined schedule interval.